yaddabristol/crud/README.md

 ## Gotchas

+### Models

+Remeber to set up the Fillable fields of the Model, otherwise it will fail with a mass assigment exeption on _token.

 ### File uploads

 If you add a file upload to a form, you'll need to set `protected $has_files = true;` on your controller.

+### Development

+Need to add line to base-install under autoload - psrp4 when developing from the packages folder: "Yaddabristol\\Crud\\": "packages/yadda/crud/src/".

+You'll need to require the laravelcollective/html package from your base install as you'll be developing in the packages folder and it won't automatically register it's requirements

 ## Todo